pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 1. [Publish the module to NPM](#publishing-new-modules).
 1. Add the newly published component as a dependency in the top-level `package.json`.
 1. Add new css modules as dependencies to the `all` css component.
-1. Require/export any new React components in `styleguide/src/pivotal-ui-components.js`.

 ### Publishing new modules